Automattic/dserve/README.md

 **builder.ts**: Contains all of the code for building the docker images for a specific commit hash.
 This includes making build queue and rate limiting dserve to N builds at a time.

-**logger.ts**: Exports a couple key items around loggers including the application log and a getter for configuring a specific logger per-docker build of commits.
+**logger.ts**: Exports a couple key items around loggers including the application logger and a getter for configuring a specific logger per-docker build of commits.